Catherine Omanyo

-Catherine Nakhabi Omanyo (born c.
-1978) is a Kenyan politician.
-She is the woman member of Parliament for Busia County.
-She founded the school International School for Champions in Nairobi, although the school is now in Busia close to the border with Uganda.
+Catherine Nakhabi Omanyo (born 7 July 1978) is a Kenyan politician, education activist, and the county woman representative in National Assembly (Kenya) for Busia County.
+She is known for her human rights activism, especially her work advocating for the rights of women in Kenya and providing access to education for poor and orphaned children.
+She is also known as the founder of International School for Champions, a tuition-free school located in Busia County close to the border with Uganda.

-Life
+Early life

-Omanyo was born in Busia around 1978.
+Omanyo was born in Busia County on 7 July 1978.
 Her father died when she was fourteen, and her mother refused to become the wife of her husband's brother as was the custom.
 Her husband's family saw this as an insult and her mother had to manage without them.
 Omanyo was the fourth of ten children and she was very keen to get an education but her mother could not afford the school fees.
 Omanyo would sneak into classes to listen to the teacher, but when she was discovered she would be punished and ejected.

-Omanyo was shocked that children in Nairobi were idle because they could not afford lessons, so she decided to teach two of them where she was working as a nanny.
-The idea was well-received and before long she had about 50 pupils.
-She was surprised that the authorities did not appreciate her efforts when the police arrived and she was threatened with prosecution for running an unlicensed school.
-She was able to negotiate a fortnight's reprieve and during that time she was able to gain legitimate paperwork.
-The paperwork released her from prosecution but she was now officially responsible for a school which she initially called the Impreza School.
+In 1998, Omanyo was admitted by scholarship to the University of Nairobi and washed clothes to afford tuition.
+Shocked that many of the children living in the slums of Nairobi were idle because they could not afford school fees, she began tutoring the local children.
+As her numbers of students grew, she eventually started a small school called Imprezza Academy.
 The school started in Nairobi in 2001.